Arbiter-WRTC/arbiter-wrtc.github.io/src/pages/case-study.md

 #### Client-Server
 To address this shortcoming, we considered the use of a client-server topology in order to reduce the resource demand on individual clients.
 With less demand on clients, Arbiter would be able to sustain a larger number of clients simultaneously, which better fulfills Arbiter’s main goals.

-Practically, there are two main WebRTC client-server topologies: using a Media Control Unit (MCU) or a Selective Forwarding Unit (SFU).
+Practically, there are two main WebRTC client-server topologies: using a Multipoint Control Unit (MCU) or a Selective Forwarding Unit (SFU).
 These specific topologies appear similar, but are distinguished by the nature of the connection between client and server.
 Both the MCU and SFU topologies present distinct trade-offs in the context of WebRTC-based communication.

-In an MCU topology, the Media Control Unit acts as a central server.
+In an MCU topology, the Multipoint Control Unit acts as a central server.
 It amalgamates all incoming client streams into a singular stream and then redistributes this combined stream to each client.
 The key advantage of this approach is that each client is required to maintain only one WebRTC connection with the MCU server.
 While this significantly reduces the bandwidth and processing load on each client, this centralization means that the MCU server itself must shoulder a heavy computational load to process all incoming user data.

 <img width="60%" src="/img/casestudy/ArbiterMCU_Card.png" alt="MCU" />